nabil828/comp4537-f22/Assignments/A2/readme.md

   - Demonstrate the above tests.
 - Links for
   - Code on GitHub
-  - Tests
+  - Tests Dump on GitHub
-    - Thunder Client/POSTMAN/REST Client Text Dump
+    - Thunder Client/POSTMAN/REST Client text dump.

 # Rubric
 Same as the previous tests.